 ❀ A collection of adorable romances

-Serendipity edited by Marissa Meyer is a collection of adorable romances inspired by classic tropes.
+Serendipityby Marissa Meyer (editor) is a collection of adorable romances inspired by classic tropes.
 While not every story feels completely fresh, I loved the anthology’s diversity, and I enjoyed each author’s contribution.
 There is something in here for every romance fan, making this the perfect cozy collection to curl up with this winter.